 Many parents who have lost a child use counseling or other resources to help them cope with their grief and the emotional burden of their loss.
-The aim of this study is to compare two types of counseling programs for parents who have lost a child to cancer.
+The aim of this study is to compare two types of counseling programs for parents who have lost a child.

 One of the types of counseling programs being assessed in this study is called Meaning-Centered Grief Therapy, an approach that aims to teach parents who have lost a child how to maintain or increase a sense of meaning and purpose in their lives, despite their loss.
 Participants will be encouraged to reflect on questions between sessions and, if possible, to write down their responses.
 Participants will also have the option of completing a larger project on their own based on the themes that will be discussed.